Pan–Tompkins algorithm: Squaring and integration

 The filtered signal is squared to enhance the dominant peaks (QRSs) and reduce the possibility of erroneously recognizing a T wave as an R peak.
 Then, a moving average filter is applied to provide information about the duration of the QRS complex.
 The number of samples to average is chosen in order to average on windows of 150 ms. The signal so obtained is called integrated signal.

 Decision rules

 Fiducial mark

 In order to detect a QRS complex, the local peaks of the integrated signal are found.
 A peak is defined as the point in which the signal changes direction (from an increasing direction to a decreasing direction).
-After each peak, no peak can be detected in the next 200 ms (ie. the lockout time).
+After each peak, no peak can be detected in the next 200 ms (i.e. the lockout time).
 This is a physiological constraint due to the refractory period during which ventricular depolarization cannot occur even in the presence of a stimulus.